tahiat/specimin/README.md

  }
  ```

-Given that our specification for Specimin says that the produced
+Given that our specification for SpecSlice says that the produced
 program should have no dependencies, should the generated program
 include a (fake) implementation for `java.util.List`?
 This question is
 tricky to answer.
 On the one hand, doing so is (1) more consistent
-with Specimin’s treatment of other libraries, and (2) will make the
+with SpecSlice’s treatment of other libraries, and (2) will make the
 resulting programs self-contained, which will make them easier to
 annotate later, if desired.
 On the other hand, generating stubbed
 variants of standard library methods and classes might be problematic: